Estate Litigation · Will Contests

 Capacity evidence helps as well.
 Medical records showing cognitive clarity around the time of execution, testimony from the drafting attorney about the testator’s understanding and engagement during the signing, and evidence that the testator initiated the estate planning process rather than being prompted by the beneficiary all weigh against a finding of undue influence.

+Pennsylvania does not provide jury trials in will contests.
+The Orphans’ Court judge makes all findings of fact and conclusions of law.
 Discovery is often the most consequential phase.
-The challenger will seek the testator’s medical records, the drafting attorney’s file (including notes of meetings and instructions), financial records showing who controlled the testator’s accounts, communications between the testator and family members, and any records documenting isolation or restricted access.
+The challenger will seek the testator’s medical records, the drafting attorney’s file including notes of meetings and instructions, financial records showing who controlled the testator’s accounts, communications between the testator and family members, and records documenting isolation or restricted access.
+Expert testimony is common: medical experts may testify about the testator’s cognitive state, forensic accountants may analyze financial transactions, and the drafting attorney may be called to testify about the circumstances of the will’s preparation.

 When Undue Influence Overlaps With Other Grounds